-There are many reasons why business lenders classify candidates applying for financing as “high risk.”
-The most obvious of which is a low credit score.
-But other considerations come into play, too.
+There are many reasons why business lenders might classify your financing application as a potentially high risk business loan.
+The most obvious of which is a bad credit score, but there are other considerations, too.

 Low Personal Credit Score

-When assessing an application, lenders will review the business owner’s personal finances, including their credit score.
-If you have insufficient credit history or bad credit (FICO® score of 580 or less), you will likely be flagged as “high risk” by lenders.
+When assessing applications, lenders will review the business owners’ personal finances, including their credit scores.
+If you have an insufficient credit history or bad credit—which is a FICO score of 580 or less—your business loan application can be flagged as “high risk” by lenders.

 Low Annual Revenue

 A business’s annual revenue is a reliable indicator of creditworthiness.
-Simply put, if your business is bringing in consistent income, you’re more likely to meet debt obligations.
+If your business generates consistent income, you’re more likely to meet debt obligations.
 As such, many lenders set strict minimum annual revenue requirements.
-Should your business fall below these thresholds, you’ll likely be considered a high risk applicant.
+If your business falls below these thresholds, you could be considered a high risk applicant.

 Limited Business History